 - Counseled Internet and social media companies regarding cross-border government requests for consumer data, and compliance with Mutual Legal Assistance Treaties (MLAT).

-- Counseled Internet and software companies on public policy issues, including encryption, privacy and MLAT reform.
+- Counseled global tech companies on public policy issues, including encryption, privacy and MLAT reform.

 Cybersecurity and Foreign Relations Litigation

 - Appellate litigation on behalf of certain victims of the September 11, 2001, attacks, addressing foreign sovereign immunity and counter-terrorism laws in In re Terrorist Attacks of September 11th, 2001.

 National Security, Government Contracts and International Investment